 The Healthcare Bluebook study results demonstrate that ASCs' cost-cutting strategies are working, and savings are passed along to payers and patients.
 It's also proof that ASCs are well-positioned to participate in value-based models, where reimbursement is aligned with the delivery of high-quality, cost-effective care.

-I invite you to help promote the great work being done by ASCs by sharing this infographic during National ASC Week.
-And let's help each other succeed: please use the comments section below to share strategies that your ASC is implementing to control costs.
+Let's help each other succeed: please use the comments section below to share strategies that your ASC is implementing to control costs.